 In addition to diagnostic method claims, it is also possible to obtain product claims in Europe directed to a substance or composition for use in diagnosis.
 Thus:

-1. If any technical step of a claimed method is carried out in the absence of the body, then the method should not be considered a diagnostic method excluded from patentability by Article 53(c) EPC.
-The exclusion can thus be avoided by, for example, specifying that at least one technical step is carried out in vitro.
-Where possible we recommend that explicit basis is included when patent applications are drafted specifying that one or more of the technical steps of a diagnostic method may be carried out in vitro.
+- If any technical step of a claimed method is carried out in the absence of the body, then the method should not be considered a diagnostic method excluded from patentability by Article 53(c) EPC.
+The exclusion can thus be avoided by, for example, specifying that at least one technical step is carried out ex vivo.
+Where possible we recommend that explicit basis is included when patent applications are drafted specifying that one or more of the technical steps of a diagnostic method may be carried out ex vivo.

 - Methods that do not lead to the diagnosis of a clinical picture are not excluded from patentability under Article 53(c) EPC.
 For example, methods of data collection based on step (i) above should be patentable.
 Similarly, a method of data collection or analysis that does not include step (iv) above will often be patentable.
 We recommend that, as a precaution, where such methods are claimed, the word “diagnosis” is avoided in the claims.

 - When drafting patent applications in this field under circumstances where all relevant steps are carried on the body, care should be taken to avoid giving the impression that all of steps (i) to (iv) set out above are essential for properly carrying out the invention.
 Thus, explicit basis should be provided for a claim which lacks one of steps (i) to (iv), and ideally some explanation should be provided as to why it is possible to practise the invention without that step.